 - Serious Felony Offense — Serious felonies include all the same offenses under violent felonies, but also include a whole host of other crimes, such as assault with the intent to commit robbery or attempted murder.

 Contact a Los Angeles Criminal Defense Lawyer

 Even with the amendments, the Three Strikes Law can spell serious trouble for anyone who is facing multiple felony charges.
-If you are in need of help with your felony charges, you should contact the experienced criminal defense attorneys at Spolin Law P.C..
+If you are in need of help with your felony charges, you should contact the experienced criminal defense attorneys or staff members at Spolin Law P.C..
 Our team of highly qualified attorneys work hard to provide the best defense for our clients.
 Contact us today at (310) 424-5816.